Lev Vygotsky

 in the West with other developmental psychologists, most notably Jerome

 Bruner building on his work.
+As we

 shall see in the next section, Vygotsky’s work has been widely applied